Last updated 16th April, 2025

 Below is a list of things to ask and look out for when querying with different tradesmen.

-ALWAYS check they’re on the The Gas Safe Register (make sure to ask for the Gas Safe Register ID card).
+ALWAYS check they’re on the Gas Safe Register (make sure to ask for the Gas Safe Register ID card).

 This will give you a feel for how your installation will turn out and give you a chance to view the quality of their work.
 (If they refuse to show any pictures, it may be best to look elsewhere).

-The best way to make sure you're being quoted in the right price range is to ask several potential gas engineers for a quote for your job and checking to see if they’re all in the same ballpark for the same gas fire service cost.
+The best way to make sure you're being quoted in the right price range is to ask several potential gas engineers for a quote for your job and check to see if they’re all in the same ballpark for the same gas fire service cost.

-This can often be overlooked when hiring a tradesmen, but it’s extremely important that you feel comfortable with your fitter as there may be times where you leave them in your house whilst you nip out, and you don't want the added stress of walking on eggshells around your own house.
+This can often be overlooked when hiring tradesmen, but it’s extremely important that you feel comfortable with your fitter as there may be times when you leave them in your house whilst you nip out, and you don't want the added stress of walking on eggshells around your own house.

 Getting to know your installer makes the job easier and more enjoyable for you and them.